maxchene/cakephp-image-resize/README.md

 ## What it does

-This is a lightweight, simple plugin that provides a Helper that resize your pictures on the fly using intervention/image.
+Simple, lightweight plugin, that provides a Helper to resize your pictures on the fly using intervention/image.

 ## Installation